rfaulk/developers.spiceworks.com/source/documentation/cloud-apps/authentication.md

 then you'd probably use some sort of browser cookie-based mechanism for maintaining a "login session" with your web site.

 OAuth2-based login systems should be no different.
+True, the user isn't mentally "taxed" to repeatedly enter his or her password.
+However, there is "tax" in the cost of AJAX and server-side requests to issue and verify tokens.

 Once you have completed steps 1-4 above, you have established authenticity of the Spiceworks host application and of the current user logged into Spiceworks.